daattali/ggExtra/README.md

 > the MIT license.*

 `ggExtra` is a collection of functions and layers to enhance ggplot2.
-The main function is `ggMarginal`, which can be used to add marginal histograms/boxplots/density plots to ggplot2 scatterplots.
-You can view a [live interactive demo](http://daattali.com/shiny/ggExtra-ggMarginal-demo/) to see some of its functionality.
+The flagship function is `ggMarginal`, which can be used to add marginal histograms/boxplots/density plots to ggplot2 scatterplots.
+You can view a [live interactive demo](http://daattali.com/shiny/ggExtra-ggMarginal-demo/) to test it out!

 Most other functions/layers are quite simple but are useful because they are fairly common ggplot2 operations that are a bit verbose.